dmitriyshub/ocp-kdump/README.md

 The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
 Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
 Only one of these options to preserve a crash dump file can be set at a time.
 The default behavior is to store it in the `/var/crash` directory of the local file system.

+---

+## Kdump Procedure Overview

+1. The normal kernel is booted with `crashkernel=<value>` as a kernel option, reserving some memory for the `kdump` kernel.
+The memory reserved by the crashkernel parameter is not available to the normal kernel during regular operation.
+It is reserved for later use by the `kdump` kernel

+2. The system panics

+3. The `kdump` kernel is booted using kexec, it used the memory area that was reserved w/ the `crashkernel` parameter

+4. The normal kernel's memory is captured into a `vmcore`

+---

 ## Controlling which events trigger a Kernel Panic

+Applying kernel parameters to control kdump behavior can be done in two primary ways:

+- Through the kernel command line (e.g. via a MachineConfig)

+- By manually setting the parameters at runtime through system files (e.g., using echo commands in /proc/sys/ or /sys/)

 There are several parameters that control under which circumstances kdump is activated.
 Most of these can be enabled via `sysctl` tunable parameters, you can refer to the most commonly used below